m5stack/m5-docs/docs/en/module/plus.md

 ## Description

-<mark>PLUS</mark> is a enhanced module including battery(500mAh), gear potentiometer, IR transmitter, PORT B(GPIO Port), PORT C(UART Port) and MicroPhone Pad.
-You can stack it with a M5Core for function enhancement.
-The module comunicates with M5Core with I2C.
-It's I2C address is 0x62.
+**PLUS** is a enhanced M5 module comes with Lipo battery(500mAh), gear potentiometer, IR transmitter, extend PORT B(GPIO Port), PORT C(UART Port) from M5 core and a Microphone soldering pad.
+Powered with MEGA28, it could be a great upgrade of the hardwre resources by adding up PLUS to your work.

+Communication Protocol: IIC (0x62).

-## Feature
+## Product Features

 -  500mAh Battery
 -  Programmable gear potentiometer